kbastani/event-sourcing-microservices-example/README.md

 #### How does this all work?

-Docker Desktop will use your kubectl configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
-By default, Docker Desktop gives you a ready-to-go Kubernetes cluster called docker-for-desktop-cluster that runs locally.
-Or you can set up your local cluster using mini-kube.
+Docker Desktop will use your `kubectl` configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
+By default, Docker Desktop gives you a ready-to-go Kubernetes cluster called `docker-for-desktop-cluster` that runs locally.
+Or you can set up your local cluster using `mini-kube`.

 Once you have finished the pre-requisites, you should adjust your Docker system memory to roughly 8 GiB.
 You can also find these settings in the Docker Desktop system tray.